Abramovuch/cyborg/readme.md

 Every scraper must have a `scrape(data, response)` function.
 This should then yield (data, url), the data is passed to the next scraper in the pipeline along with the URL response.
 This can be queried using CSS selectors.

+## Running the example
+You can run the example by just executing `python3 run.py` inside the example/ directory.
+Every second you will see output like this:

+    AreaScraper         :      5: {}
+    TakeawayScraper     :      6: {}
+    _UniqueProcessor    :     26: {}
+    MenuScraper         :     16: {}
+    GeoIPScraper        :      7: {}

+This is the status of the pipeline, the number is the number of tasks that have been processed.
+The dictionary to the right will display error totals, for examle `{"notfound":4, "exception":2}`.

 ## What works?
 This is just an alpha at the moment, the example works but there is still a lot to be done: